abeshahsan/Tilawah/README.md

 <h1 align="center">Tilawah</h1>

 <p align = "center">
-Tilawah is a web application to listen to Quran recitation, islamic podcast, nasheed.
+Tilawah is a web application to listen to Quran recitation, Islamic podcasts, and nasheed.
 It was made as the Lab project for <br> CSE 4508: RDBMS Programming Lab.
 </p>